Articles | Published on 19th August 2025

 Slip Resistance

-Travertine naturally has a textured surface due to its pores and pits, giving it a reasonable level of slip resistance.
-However, once the surface is honed or polished, it becomes smoother and can be slippery when wet.
+Travertine’s pores and open texture naturally give it a level of grip, making the surface reasonably slip-resistant.
+However, once the stone is honed or polished, it becomes smoother and can feel slippery when wet.

-Limestone paving is usually finished with a textured or brushed surface, offering good slip resistance.
-Some limestones, especially those with a riven or tumbled finish, are particularly well-suited for pool surrounds and garden paths where grip is important.
+Limestone paving, by comparison, is often finished with a brushed, textured, or riven surface that offers reliable slip resistance.
+Options with a tumbled or riven finish are particularly well-suited to pool surrounds and garden paths, where extra traction is important.

 Tundra Grey Handcut Paving